Best online clearance deals at Walmart in April 2023: Save on home, tech and more

 Graco TrioGlow SnugLock 3-in-1 car seat, $180 (reduced from $200)

-If you're planning a trip this spring, check out this clearance deal on the iFly Spectre Versus, available in blue, purple and green.
-It's clearance priced at Walmart now -- the 20-inch version is marked down by $40.
-Many other sizes have already sold out, so take advantage of this deal while you can.
+If you're planning a trip this spring, check out this deal on the iFly Spectre Versus.
+The suitcase is available in blue, purple and green.

+The 20-inch version is marked down $40 at Walmart today.
+Hurry -- many other sizes have already sold out, so take advantage of this deal while you still can.

 iFly Spectre Versus 20" hardside luggage, $47 (reduced from $89)